Hong Kong's pro-democracy activist Joshua Wong barred from election | DW | 29.10.2019

 Pro-democracy activist Joshua Wong said on Tuesday that he had been disqualified from running in Hong Kong's district council elections.
 The vote is set to take place in November.

+Hong Kong's Electoral Affairs Commission said his nomination was found to be "invalid" and the government separately said Wong did not meet the requirements of electoral laws.

+The government issued a statement saying the nomination of a candidate, whom it did not identify, was ruled invalid.
+It indicated the problem related to the candidate advocating "self-determination" for Hong Kong, which it said conflicts with the requirement for candidates to declare they will pledge allegiance to the city and uphold its constitution.

-Wong has been at the forefront of the 2014 pro-democracy Umbrella Movement and has been outspoken over the course of the country's months-long protests against the government this year.
+Wong has been at the forefront of the 2014 pro-democracy Umbrella Movement and has been outspoken over the course of the territory's months-long protests against the government this year.

 Read more: Macau: Is Hong Kong's neighbor China's 'poster child'?

-The 23-year-old said he was the only candidate to be barred from participating in the election.
+The 23-year-old activist said he was the only candidate to be barred from participating in the election.
+Wong and other pro-democracy activists were disqualified from running in previous elections.
+"It proved how Beijing manipulate the election with political censorship and screening," Wong said on Twitter.

-Hong Kong's Electoral Affairs Commission said his nomination was found to be "invalid" and the government separately said Wong did not meet the requirements of electoral laws

 Each evening at 1830 UTC, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.